Seeker Review by: Allen Applegarth

 I turned to my rod holder and without my partners knowledge swapped out his rod for mine and dropped a bait overboard.
 Before he even noticed that I snatched his gear I was able to put the rod to the test, as it flexed its muscle before my bait even hit the bottom.
 My first impression of the seeker 6470H Black Steel was a medium fast action rod that quickly stiffens up and is designed for turning that large fish in the right direction, as it performed beyond expectations on the first 15 pound gag of the day.

 My next drop gave me a chance to get a bit more acquainted with the rod.
 I could feel the bait getting nervous 150 feet below, evident by a series of slight twitches and abnormal reactions.
 It didn’t take long for a large gag grouper to find the bait.
-When he took the bait I leaned back and turned up the heat, knowing that I had to keep the fish from making that dreaded dive to the rocks.
+When he took the bait I muscled up and turned up the heat, knowing that I had to keep the fish from making that dreaded dive to the rocks.
 This is where the rod showed its true colors.
 Every time the fish made a hard run the rod stiffened up and put on the brakes.
-It was just a matter of me pumping the rod and cranking in line.
+It was just a matter of me having the ability to crank without the reel locking up to avoid pumping the rod.

 This rod simply impressed me through every movement of that catch.
 It was love at first bite!
 I find it quite amazing to have that much feel and touch in a rod so stout and still be able to turn a 30 pound gag on a dime.
+You can feel the graphite going to work in this rod for sure.
 The rest of the day I turned fish after fish away from the rocks and wrecks making for one memorable trip and one future customer for seeker.
-I have fished with many 40-60 pound class rods and have not been fully confident in the numbers printed on the side of the rods, but with the Seeker 6470H Black Steel I have no doubt that it is a true 50# plus rod.
+I have fished with many 40-60 pound class rods and have not been fully confident in the numbers printed on the side of the rods, but with the Seeker 6470H Black Steel I have no doubt that it is underrated @ 40-60lbs.

 Seeker builds some of the most appealing rods to ever hit the market.
 They are all high performance rods built using Seeker's proprietary blend of material and technology, and detail to craftsmanship.